By: Stephanie Lancet

 Reflecting the mission and vision of the school, Paramount’s Frameworks highlights the school’s commitment to true, explicit, intentional inclusion and shapes teachers’ approaches to curriculum, instruction, behavior, school culture, and more.
 For example, Frameworks enables and encourages general and special education teachers to regularly collaborate, co-plan, co-teach, and receive inclusivity training; this has created a school culture in which all Paramount teachers maintain high expectations and feel responsible for the success of all students, including those with disabilities.
 Regarding classroom teaching and learning specifically, Frameworks enables and promotes school-wide adoption of individualized instructional practices that benefit all students, such as problem solving and differentiation, as well as regular collection and evaluation of data to appropriately adapt and improve such practices.

 Frameworks serves as the backbone for the school and distinctly reflect its commitment to truly inclusive, evidence-based practices.
-To learn more about Paramount and and its approach to serving students with learning differences, click here.
+To learn more about Paramount and and its approach to serving students with learning differences, read our full case study here.